huggingface/blog/audio-datasets.md

 The Hugging Face Hub is a platform for hosting models, datasets and demos, all open source and publicly available.
 It is home to a growing collection of audio datasets that span a variety of domains, tasks and languages.
-Through very tight integrations with 🤗 Datasets, all the datasets on the Hub can be downloaded in one line of code.
+Through tight integrations with 🤗 Datasets, all the datasets on the Hub can be downloaded in one line of code.

 Let's head to the Hub and filter the datasets by task:
 * [Speech Recognition Datasets on the Hub](https://huggingface.co/datasets?task_categories=task_categories:automatic-speech-recognition&sort=downloads)